mesosphere/dcos-docs-site/pages/1.13/overview/high-availability/index.md

 # Eliminating Single Points of Failure

 Single points of failure come in many forms.
 For example, a service like ZooKeeper can become a single point of failure when every service in your system shares one ZooKeeper cluster.
 You can reduce these risks by running multiple ZooKeeper clusters for separate services.
-There is an Exhibitor [Universe package](https://github.com/mesosphere/exhibitor-dcos) that makes this easy.
+There is an Exhibitor [Catalog package](https://github.com/mesosphere/exhibitor-dcos) that makes this easy.

 Other common single points of failure include: